djalbat/reaction-hooks/README.md

 }
 ```

 Of course created classes and components support state without the need for a hook.
-At the risk of repetition, support for the `useState()` hook cost virtually nothing and is included more for the sake of completeness than for anything else.

 ### `useContext()`

 This hook can be used comprehensively to share information, most likely methods, between components and the like that are directly related in the DOM.
 What this means is that in order for one component to share information with another it must be a descendant of the other or vice-versa.
 Since this hook leverages contexts, perhaps this is not so surprising.
 In fact another lifecycle method, namely the `childContextSet()`lifecycle method, was added to Reaction in order to support it.

-At the topmost level of the example component both this lifecycle method and the more commonly known `setChildContext()` lifecycle method are utilised:
+At the topmost level of the example component both this lifecycle method and the `setChildContext()` lifecycle method are utilised:

 ```
 getChildContext(context) {